liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/04-querying-guestbook.markdown

     }

-When a search is submitted, a `SearchContext` object is created.
-It contains lots of information about the ongoing search query.
-Use the query helper to add search terms.
-Adding the localized search term is important.
+The overall goal of this class is to add Guestbook fields to the search query constructed by the Search application in @product@.
+Later, when you asset enable Guestbooks, this code will allow indexed Guestbooks to be searched from the Search application when a keyword is entered into the search bar.
+Use the query helper to add search terms to the query that will allow Guestbooks to be found.
+Here it's important to note that adding the localized search term is important.
 Since the localized Guestbook title was indexed, you must retrieve the localized value from the search engine.

 Once the query code is in place, define how returned Guestbook documents are summarized.